DanielTockan/Rainforest-Store/README.md

 The concept was inspired by the growing trend of retail businesses improving their online presence during this time.
 The project presented a considerable increase in complexity in comparison to the projects covered within our classwork.

 This was my final and most challenging project with GA, but also my most enjoyble.
-Despite only having being taught Python and SQL the week prior, I got very comfortable the languages and creating intricate table relationships.
+Despite only having being taught Python and SQL the week prior, I got very comfortable with the languages and creating intricate table relationships.

 Upon completion, the project was deployed via Heroku.